derivia/study-notes/notes/WEB.md

 #### Keys

-Learn how to figure out what types of keys to use and where to use them.

 * [ ] [Introduction to Database Keys](https://www.studytonight.com/dbms/database-key.php)
 * [ ] [7 Different Types of Database Keys](https://www.csestack.org/different-types-database-keys-example/)
 * [ ] [Database Management: Keys](https://databasemanagement.fandom.com/wiki/Relational_Database:_Keys)